awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 When the MySQL DB instance and the Aurora DB cluster are running the same version of MySQL, you can restore the MySQL snapshot directly to the Aurora DB cluster\.
 For example, you can restore a MySQL version 5\.6 snapshot directly to Aurora MySQL version 5\.6, but you can't restore a MySQL version 5\.6 snapshot directly to Aurora MySQL version 5\.7\.

-If you want to migrate a MySQL version 5\.6 snapshot to Aurora MySQL version 5\.7, you can perform the the migration in one of the following ways:
+If you want to migrate a MySQL version 5\.6 snapshot to Aurora MySQL version 5\.7, you can perform the migration in one of the following ways:
 + Migrate the MySQL version 5\.6 snapshot to Aurora MySQL version 5\.6, take a snapshot of the Aurora MySQL version 5\.6 DB cluster, and then restore the Aurora MySQL version 5\.6 snapshot to Aurora MySQL version 5\.7\.
 + Upgrade the MySQL version 5\.6 snapshot to MySQL version 5\.7, take a snapshot of the MySQL version 5\.7 DB instance, and then restore the MySQL version 5\.7 snapshot to Aurora MySQL version 5\.7\.